therealbryanho/dfinity-websitewithcms/README.md

 ### Utilities
 This folder contains contentful services (util/contentful/)
 #### Contentful Query
-Define graphql queries in `queries.jsx` relative to the main component.
+Define graphql queries in `queries.js` relative to the main component.
 E.g. Add into stored_queries the name of the main component "SomeMainComponent" as the object name.
 ```
 stored_queries = {